stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Fields/02_DateField.md

 		->setConfig('min', '-7 days')
 		->setConfig('max', '2012-12-31')

-## Separate Day / Month / Year Fields
+## Separate "day / month / year" fields

 The following setting will display your DateField as three input fields for day, month and year separately.
 HTML5 placeholders 'day', 'month' and 'year' are enabled by default.